-Division of Student Affairs > Support Services > Health & Wellness > Health Resources > Health Education
+Division of Student Affairs > Student Services > Health & Wellness > Health Resources > Health Education

 Office of Health Promotion & Wellness (HPW) offers a wide variety of educational programs for students, faculty and staff.
 Here you can find an overview of our programs.
 Programming can be provided by a staff member, graduate assistant, or the Health Education Action Team (HEAT).
 To request a program, use the form at the bottom of this page.
 You can find out more about the HEAT and the topics they cover